Arpit-Shah/ArtosDoc/docs/source/introduction/introduction.rst

 ARTOS (Art of System Testing)
 *****************************
+Welcome to Artos Docs!
+Here, you can find Artos documentation, guidelines, as well as tips and tricks to help you start a successful test automation journey.

-ARTOS is developed by a team of experienced test engineers for test developers/engineers.
-It was designed and developed to provide a test framework which is easy to use, reliable and works out of the box.
-ARTOS is written in Java which makes it suitable for Windows, Linux, MAC or any other platform that runs Java.
+Artos is designed and developed by a team of experienced test engineers as a **free to use** and **open-source** project to help test community throughout the world.
+It is aimed at providing a test framework that is easy to use, reliable and works out of the box.
+Artos is written in Java which makes it suitable for Windows, Linux, MAC or any platform that runs Java.
 It can be used for functional, system, end to end and/or unit testing.
-Most test frameworks only provide the test runner while the rest is left on engineers to develop, whereas ARTOS comes with many inbuilt and well-tested utilities saving time for users to focus on what they do best!
+Artos includes simple but powerful runner as well as many inbuilt and well-tested utilities that will save time for users to let them focus on what they do best!

-Artos feature highlight
-#######################

-* Built-in and pre-configured log framework

-   * Organized logging for ease of use
-   * Text or HTML formatted logs
-   * Log levels support
-   * Real-time log files in addition to a general log file (for performance measurement)
-   * Runtime log enable/disable
-   * Tracking of generated log files
-   * Separate log files per test suite during parallel testing

-* Built-in report generation

-   * Professional looking Extent report
-   * Text or HTML formatted report
-   * Separate test reports per test suite during parallel testing

-* Test time measurement

-    * Test-suite, test-case and test-units execution duration measurement with millisecond accuracy

-* Test importance

-    * Test importance is highlighted to focus on important test cases

-* Easy debugging

-   * GUI test selector for selective testing and avoids user error
-   * FAIL stamp injection in the log file to pinpoint the exact line of failure
-   * Failure highlight at the end of test suite execution
-   * Bug reference reporting against the failed test case
-   * Test time tracking with millisecond accuracy
-   * BDD formatted test plan injection in the log file to avoid a disconnect between test plan and test case

-* TestCase development

-   * Auto-generated test templates to speed up development
-   * Group based test case and test unit filtering
-   * Exception checking
-   * Known to fail test case support
-   * Data Provider support
-   * Sequentialize test cases to maintain dependency and repeatability
-   * Disable/Skip test cases
-   * Global parameter support
-   * Built-in utilities for test development (Data Transformation, CountDownTimer, Live display, Guardian, etc..)
-   * Built-in connectors (TCP, UDP, etc..)

-* Parallel testing

-   * Run test suites in parallel using test script
-   * Separate logs per test suite execution
-   * Separate extent reports per test suite execution

-* BDD (Behavior driven development)

-   * Accepts Cucumber generated feature file for BDD testing
-   * Auto generated BDD test templates to speed up development
-   * BDD skeleton generation in case of missing methods

-* Additional features

-   * Stop on fail support
-   * Multiple framework configurations supported using a test profile
-   * Automated test script generation
-   * Automated script generation for failed test cases
-   * Failed test case marker

-* Listeners

-   * Listeners are supported for future plug-in or application development.

 Framework glossary
 ##################